 - What have your previous sales results been like?

-It’s obviously important for you to try and find effective and passionate sales representatives.
-You should assess the response of your candidate, in order to get a better understanding of their abilities and enthusiasm.
+You need to try and find effective and passionate sales representatives.
+You should assess the response of your candidate to get a better understanding of their abilities and enthusiasm.

 - Where do you see yourself fitting into the team?